Published: 25 July 2019

 What you need to know about WorkCover entitlements

 This blog explains how the WorkCover system works in paying your medical bills and weekly payments while you’re off work.
 It also offers practical legal advice on time limits, surgery, and income replacement for injured workers.
-The text on this page is a transcript of the video below.

 How WorkCover works